ad-freiburg/osm-live-updates/README.md

 consistency and reduce the size of the resulting `.ttl` file, the `--write-ogc-geo-triples none` option can optionally be used, as the update of GeoSPARQL (`ogc:`) triples is currently not supported.

-## Accompanying services and materials
+## OsmChane files

+You can specify the path to a folder containing one or multiple change files with `-i`.
+If you use multiple change files you have to make sure that they can be sorted by their filename in the correct order from oldest to newest.

-The directory containing the osm change files for the complete osm data can be found [here](https://planet.openstreetmap.org/replication/), for minutely, hourly and daily diffs.
+You can also specify a server containing the change files like the one for the complete osm data, which can be found [here](https://planet.openstreetmap.org/replication/), for minutely, hourly and daily diffs.
 Subsets can be found at [Geofabrik](https://download.geofabrik.de), for example the daily diffs for [Germany](http://download.geofabrik.de/europe/germany-updates/).